 Brisbane basks in glorious sunshine for most of the year.

 However, it’s not just the great weather that makes the Queensland capital such a fabulous place to visit.
-From an amazing arts and cultural scene, to a fast evolving laneway culture, slick and sophisticated hotels and eateries, vibrant nightlife and world-class shopping — the River City has stepped up to take its place as one of Australia’s most dynamic travel destinations.
+From a dynamic arts scene, to a fast evolving laneway culture, slick and sophisticated hotels and eateries, vibrant nightlife and world-class shopping, the options for things to see and do are endless.